Semiconductors entering earnings season: 30 stocks, 6 layers — what the order books say before Q2 results

 Equinix (EQIX)

-Verdict — Add (REIT sleeve): Real beneficiary of the data center build, dividend income, structurally durable.
-Indian tax treatment is the asterisk — consult your CA before sizing.
+Verdict — Add (REIT sleeve): Real beneficiary of the data center build, dividend income, and unusually diversified customer mix.
+Indian tax treatment is the asterisk.

 Digital Realty (DLR)